GitLab chart prerequisites

 Tier: Free, Premium, Ultimate Offering: Self-managed

-Before you deploy GitLab in a Kubernetes cluster, install the following prerequisites and decide on the options you’ll use when you install.
+Before you deploy GitLab in a Kubernetes cluster, install the following prerequisites and decide on the options to use when you install.

 Prerequisites